mentalcaries/arrayOfLight-code-jam/Readme.md

 At this point, the app will create a code that the user can use on the partner's site.
 Future options would include having the card automatically forwarded to the merchant.

+The main allows the user to register on the site and even communicate with the creators.

 ### Future Plans

 The location page should show participating merchant stores near or around the recipient (especially if in another country) via use of Google Maps.